awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 ## Greengrass Messaging Workflow<a name="gg-msg-workflow"></a>

- A subscription table is used to define how messages are exchanged within a Greengrass group \(between AWS IoT Greengrass core devices, AWS IoT devices, Lambda functions, and connectors\)\.
-Each entry in the subscription table specifies a source, a destination, and an MQTT topic over which messages are sent or received\.
-Messages can be exchanged only if an entry exists in the subscription table specifying the source \(message sender\), the target \(message recipient\), and the MQTT topic\.
-Subscription table entries specify passing messages in one direction, from the source to the target\.
-If you want two\-way message passing, create two subscription table entries, one for each direction\.
+AWS IoT Greengrass uses a subscription table to define how MQTT messages can be exchanged between devices, functions, and connectors in a Greengrass group, and with AWS IoT or the local shadow service\.
+Each subscription specifies a source, target, and MQTT topic \(or subject\) over which messages are sent or received\.
+AWS IoT Greengrass allows messages to be sent from a source to a target only if a corresponding subscription is defined\.

+A subscription defines the message flow in one direction only, from the source to the target\.
+To support two\-way message exchange, you must create two subscriptions, one for each direction\.

 ## Certificate Rotation on the MQTT Core Server<a name="gg-cert-expire"></a>

- Greengrass edge devices use the MQTT core server certificate to authenticate with the Greengrass core device\.
-By default, this certificate expires in 7 days\.
+ Greengrass devices use the MQTT core server certificate to authenticate with the Greengrass core device\.
+By default, this certificate expires in seven days\.
 Its lifetime is limited for security reasons, so that if unauthorized parties obtain the certificate, it cannot be used for long\.

  For certificate rotation to occur, your Greengrass\-enabled device must be online and able to access the Greengrass cloud service directly on a regular basis\.
 When the certificate expires, the Greengrass core device attempts to connect to the Greengrass cloud service to obtain a new certificate\.
 If the connection is successful, the core device downloads a new MQTT core server certificate and restarts the local MQTT service\.
-At this point, all AWS IoT devices connected to the core are disconnected\.
+At this point, all Greengrass devices connected to the core are disconnected\.
 If the device is offline at the time of expiry, it does not receive the replacement certificate\.
 Any new attempts to connect to the core device are rejected\.
 Existing connections are not affected\.
 Devices cannot connect to the core until the connection to the Greengrass cloud service is restored and a new MQTT core server certificate can be downloaded\.

 You can set the expiration to any value between 7 and 30 days, depending on your needs\.
 More frequent rotation requires more frequent cloud connection\.
 Less frequent rotation can pose security concerns\.
 If you want to set the certificate expiration to a value higher than 30 days, contact AWS Support\.